HiPrune: Hierarchical Attention for Efficient Token Pruning in Vision-Language Models: Introduction

-In contrast to prior attention-based approaches that rely on text-image cross-attention from the LLM decoder to prune visual tokens \cite{chen2024image, xing2024pyramiddrop}, we shift the focus to the vision encoder and exploit its intrinsic hierarchical attention structure.
-Through comprehensive qualitative and quantitative analysis across layers, we reveal that vision encoders process visual information in a progressive and structured hierarchy, where different layers attend to distinct semantic levels.
+In this paper, we show that vision encoders process visual information in a progressive and structured hierarchy, where different layers attend to distinct semantic levels.
 Specifically, middle layers predominantly capture object-centric features, while deeper layers encode global contextual representations.
-Importantly, this hierarchical pattern is consistently observed across a variety of vision encoders \cite{radford2021learning, zhai2023sigmoid, touvron2021training}, regardless of architecture design or pre-training data, even including world model encoders \cite{assran2025v}, suggesting that such attention stratification is model-agnostic and universally present.
+This hierarchical pattern is consistently observed across various vision encoders \cite{radford2021learning, zhai2023sigmoid, touvron2021training, assran2025v}, regardless of the architecture design or pre-training data.
+Building on this observation, we introduce \textbf{HiPrune}, a training-free and model-agnostic visual token pruning plugin.
+We extract attention maps from a designated object layer $l$, selecting tokens with the highest attention scores and tokens near them as \textbf{Anchor Tokens} and \textbf{Buffer Tokens}, which encode detailed local semantics.
+The remaining token budget is allocated to \textbf{Register Tokens}, selected by the attention scores in the output layer, capturing global and holistic contextual features.
+We further introduce an optional subset of visual tokens selected based on similarity with text tokens, which showcases an improved instruction-following ability (HiPrune++).